BIGJRA/BIGJRA.github.io/reborn.md

 Relationship Point Choices:
 - Defeat Kiki on your first try (+1 Victoria)
-- Defeat Kiki on the second, etc. try (-2 Victoria)
+- Defeat Kiki on the second, third, etc. try (-2 Victoria)

 # Episode 7: Poison In Vain